 Editor's note: This article was published in August 2013.
 Nearly a year-and-a-half later, in December 2014, an announcement was made that Fox Factory Holding Corp. was acquiring Race Face Performance Products Ltd. and Easton Cycling, which common shareholders of the Race Face brand had purchased almost nine months earlier.
-Chris Tutton is still president of Race Face and Easton Cycling, RFE Holding Corp.
+Chris Tutton is currently the president of Fox Factory's Specialty Sports Group, which includes Race Face and Easton Cycling.

 It’s a scorching late June afternoon—the Friday before Canada Day long weekend, in fact—and I’m getting a tour of Race Face Performance Products’ new Burnaby office.

 A half-hour east of Vancouver, BC’s North Shore and just past what looks like a junked mini-golf-course lot strewn with oversized plaster statues, the new space has a largely unassuming, drab-grey façade.
 But inside the glass double-doors, there is an air of excitement.
 A longstanding staple of the mountain bike industry is getting a much-needed reboot.

 Race Face’s new home isn’t the largest facility and it doesn’t need to be.
 A tight crew now runs a business that fell victim to an industry crunch a couple years back.
 Their eyes are firmly focused on the future.
 And for Race Face, that future has a lot to do with carbon.